Autumn Leaves in Chocolate~ Blog Tutorial

 The yellow buttercream was a perfect glue because it blended in so well with the chocolate leaves.
 It's a great way to fill things out here and there too if necessary!

-You could get a similar look by just piping buttercream leaves with a piping tip, but I really liked the unusual texture and flatness of the leaves that the chocolate gave us.
+You could get a somewhat similar look by just piping buttercream leaves with a piping tip (352), but I really liked the unusual texture and dimension that the flat chocolate leaves gave us.
 Some almost had a transparent look to them.

 I scattered a few of my extra leaves around the base of the cake.